 LifeCycles Fruit Tree Project

 Thanks to hundreds of volunteers and a couple of ladders, the Fruit Tree Project harvests apples, cherries, pears, and other fruit from privately owned trees that would otherwise go to waste.
-We then share the harvest among homeowners, volunteers, food banks, and community organizations within Victoria.
+We then share the harvest 4 ways: among homeowners, volunteers, food banks & community organizations within Victoria and also with the project.
 A unique aspect of this project is that a portion of the harvest is set aside to make value-added products that help defray our costs.

-This past season our fantastic volunteers and tree owners made it possible for us to collect and redistribute over 30,000 lbs of fruit that would have otherwise gone to waste.
+This past season our fantastic volunteers and tree owners made it possible for us to collect and redistribute close to 30,000 lbs of fruit that would have otherwise gone to waste.

 Thanks so much to everyone for all of your help and see you again in July!